Romy Gonzalez Player Props: White Sox vs. Angels

 Angels Pitching Rankings

-- Angels pitchers combine to allow the 10th-fewest home runs in baseball (57 total, 1.1 per game).
+- Angels pitchers combine to rank 13th in baseball in home runs allowed (60 total, 1.1 per game).

-- Canning gets the start for the Angels, his eighth of the season.
-He is 3-2 with a 4.95 ERA and 30 strikeouts through 36 1/3 innings pitched.
+- Anderson makes the start for the Angels, his 10th of the season.
+He is 2-0 with a 4.81 ERA and 30 strikeouts through 48 2/3 innings pitched.

-- In his most recent time out on Wednesday against the Boston Red Sox, the right-hander tossed seven scoreless innings while surrendering two hits.
+- In his most recent appearance on Thursday against the Boston Red Sox, the lefty threw six innings, giving up one earned run while surrendering five hits.

-- The 27-year-old has a 4.95 ERA and 7.4 strikeouts per nine innings across seven games this season, while allowing a batting average of .252 to opposing hitters.
+- In nine games this season, the 33-year-old has a 4.81 ERA and 5.5 strikeouts per nine innings, while giving up a batting average of .279 to his opponents.

 © 2023 Data Skrive.
 All rights reserved.